kesshijordan/Publication_Repository/README.md

-# sharing methods, and interesting science
+# sharing methods and interesting science